-All nominated representatives from each member NRO are entitled to attend Committee meetings in person.
-Reasonable costs for travel and accommodation for the representatives will be met from CRIRSCO funds.
+All nominated Representatives from each member NRO are entitled to attend Committee meetings in person, with the cost of travel and accommodation to be met by the NRO.
+CRIRSCO will pay for general costs, such as some meeting costs and common meals.
+Members, which face financial difficulty, may apply for CRIRSCO to meet the cost of attendance and this will be considered by the Executive.
+The conditions for such relief will be conveyed to the NRO.
 The costs of holding the meeting will be constantly reviewed by the Executive and will be discussed with the Committee.

-NROs which show an intention to meet the criteria for Membership of CRIRSCO may be invited to send observers to CRIRSCO meetings to gain a better understanding of CRIRSCO and its objectives and may be included in relevant discussions outside of the meetings.
+NROs applying for Membership of CRIRSCO may be invited to send observers to observe appropriate parts of CRIRSCO meetings, at their own cost, to gain a better understanding of CRIRSCO and its objectives and may be included in relevant discussions outside of the meetings.

-Part of each Meeting will be open to other interested parties to attend.
+Part of each Annual Meeting will be open to other interested parties to attend.